Simon-0711/ta_lyrics_sentiment_classification/README.md

 As storage solution the project relies on Elasticsearch in combination with Kibana for a better UI.
 In Elasticsearch, the songs will be stored alongside their according moods, so that after an initial classification, the mood of a song can be retrieved very quickly.

 ##### use case 1: The song can be found in the DB
-The following image displays the use case where a song was found in Elasticsearch (The song has been already analyzed)
+The following image displays the use case in which a song was found in Elasticsearch (The song has been already analyzed)

 <img src="images/architecture_uc_1.png" width="600"/>